 Use this information to guide decisions about the type of assessment and how to proctor online.

 Use the guide below for best practices in proctoring for academic integrity, individually or by class group.
-This tutorial on how online proctoring works when proctoring students individually may be helpful too.
+This tutorial on how online proctoring works when proctoring students individually demonstrates our model and commitment to buildling trusting relationships through personal proctoring that maximize academic integrity.

 |PROCTORING ONE STUDENT AT A TIME||PROCTORING MANY STUDENTS AT ONCE|